 I’ve completely forgotten about this lofty 11-storey tall new attraction!
 Have to say, it was quite a joy walking among the treetops.
 The views of Siloso beach and Harbourfront were splendid too.

 In the end, I still got everything wrong!
-I was hiking uphill and trudging up staircases most of the visit!
-Visiting tip: check the maps and vicinity before proceeding from the Sky Walk.
-That is, unless you want to include a leg workout into the experience.
+I was hiking uphill and trudging up staircases for most of the visit!
+Visiting tip: check the maps and vicinity before proceeding from the Skywalk.
+That is, unless you want to include a leg workout in the experience.